Answers about Your Ankle Arthritis

 - Cleaning up the joint by removing excess fluid or pieces of cartilage may help with the pain and improve your function.

-- Joint fusion actually melds two or more bones together so they can’t move about and cause pain.
+- Joint fusion melds two or more bones together so they can’t move about and cause pain.
 Some loss of function may be involved.

 - Joint replacement removes the damaged joint completely and replaces it with an artificial one.
 This has become a common surgery for those in advanced stages of arthritis.